 The SWRO filters are point-of-use filters, meaning they filter water at specific points in your home.
 They also fit neatly under almost any kitchen sink and produce up to 75 gallons of treated, PFAS-free water per day.

-The Best Whole-House Water Filtration System for PFAS Removal
+The Best Whole-House Water Filtration System for Contaminant Reduction

-The Springwell CF1 whole-house water filtration system is a state-of-the-art activated carbon whole-house filter that can significantly reduce harmful pollutants in water, such as chlorine, chloramine, PFAS (including PFOA and PFOS), pesticides, herbicides, haloacetic acids, and many more.
+The Springwell CF1 whole-house water filtration system is a state-of-the-art activated carbon whole-house filter that can significantly reduce harmful pollutants in water, such as chlorine, chloramine, pesticides, herbicides, haloacetic acids, and many more.

 The CF1 is a point-of-entry system, meaning it filters all the water entering your house.
-It uses Springwell’s ActivFlo technology and the highest-quality coconut shell carbon and filtration media to filter water through four critical stages, removing up to 99% of contaminants during the entire filtration process.
+It uses Springwell’s ActivFlo technology and the highest-quality coconut shell carbon and filtration media to filter water through four critical stages, removing harmful contaminants during the entire filtration process.